lfzhu-phys/Melting/README.md

    Guide for installation, see: https://anaconda.org/conda-forge/ovito

-in case you want to run the notebook in a terminal:
+In case you want to run the notebook in a terminal,

 3) snakemake.